fieldtrip/website/_posts/2020-05-07-code-update-defaultspmversion.md

 ---
-title: 07 May 2020 - code update defaultspmversion
+title: 07 May 2020 - Code update, the default SPM version is now spm12
 categories: [news]
 ---